 The rupture of a high-pressure CO2 pipeline will be immediately followed by the initiation of a decompression wave inside the pipeline and an under-expanded jet flow exiting from the orifice into the ambient with very high momentum.

-Prevention of failure due to fracture will be assessed for three primary mechanisms:
+Prevention of failure due to fracture must be assessed for three primary mechanisms:

 1. Ductile fracture initiation